jalcazo/fallout4_resurrected/README.md

 | [Vault Girl Main Menu and Main Menu Sound Replacer.](https://www.nexusmods.com/fallout4/mods/76225) | Spicy new main menu & new music for it (not too much NSFW). |

 # Tested and discarded mods
+- The British Consulate General: gives a crash when following danse through the road, checked 23/5/2024.
   - Raider Gang Extended DLC Compatibility Update NO! crash around USS riptide wreck, with next gen update, 19/5/2024
   - Capital Wasteland Behemoths NO!
 Too much difficult!
 Although tested and they look and behave good they are too much difficult.
   | FlaconOil's Complete Retexture Project. | NO!
 Gives a lot of conflicts with other mods in the modlist and performance problems and a heavy drop of FPS in certain areas.
 1